 Born in São Paulo, Brazil, composer Diogo Carvalho writes engaging concert music that communicates to contemporary audiences.
 Carvalho’s style was inspired by his electroacoustic music experience, Brazilian music background, and jazz.
-Carvalho has worked with the Bold City Contemporary Ensemble, Irvine Arditti, Boston String Quartet, Laurent Estoppey, Fonema Consort, Philipp Gerschlauer, Orquestra Jovem Tom Jobim, Hermeto Paschoal, Ulisses Rocha, Leila Pinheiro, César Camargo Mariano, and many others.
+Carvalho has worked with the Unheard-of\\Ensemble, Bold City Contemporary Ensemble, Irvine Arditti, Boston String Quartet, Laurent Estoppey, Jeremy Huw Williams, Fonema Consort, Philipp Gerschlauer, Orquestra Jovem Tom Jobim, Hermeto Paschoal, Ulisses Rocha, César Camargo Mariano, and many others.

 Notable honors include a Honorable Mention at the Juried Arts Exhibition for the University of Florida College of the Arts, a Certificate of Recognition for Advocacy in the Arts from the Florida Higher Education Arts Network, and three awards from the A. Didier Graeffe Scholarship.
 His album “Impressionism – Acoustic Guitar Solo”, was praised as “highly recommended” by the Classical Guitar Magazine.
 Carvalho was the Composer-in-Residence at the Harn Museum of Art for the 2018-2019 year.

 An active scholar, Carvalho presented his current research on Steve Reich and narratives of identity at musicology conferences in Europe, Asia, and in the US.
 Carvalho’s experience as a music educator includes a four year appointment at the Municipal School of São Paulo and several courses taught at the University of Florida, including community outreach and upper-division classes.
 As a guitarist, Carvalho has presented his work in four continents and recorded three albums.